Cervix Dilation During Labour and Birth

-Other reasons for cervical tears include precipitate labour, a rigidity of the cervix due to previous surgeries and delivery through a very vascular cervix.
+Other reasons for cervical tears include precipitate labor, the rigidity of the cervix due to previous surgeries and delivery through a very vascular cervix.

-Labour is a time where the body is stressed and going through phases of anxiety.
+Labor is a time when the body is stressed and going through phases of anxiety.
 The whole process can be tiring, and cervix dilation during pregnancy can take a toll on the mother.
-It is therefore important to relax, to ensure that the labour is smooth.
+It is therefore important to relax, to ensure that the labor is smooth.

-Here are tips that will help you relax during labour:
+Here are tips that will help you relax during labor:

 - Stay calm.
 Tell yourself not to panic during the process.
 Having a family member beside you will help.